filakhtov/gentoo-use-docs/sys-apps/sed.md

 This flag can be safely disabled as it is only needed for users who use a non-English system.

 ### selinux
-Export SELinux related variables for the configure script.
-Provide an ability to copy a SELinux security context from an original file for `w` and `W` commands.
+Pass the `--with-selinux` option to the configure script.
+Provide an ability to copy a SELinux security context from an original file for `w` and `W` commands, when using `-i` (in-place) option with backup file and so forth.

 This flag should only ever be changed system-wide by one of a SELinux-enabled Portage profiles.